|Ship Class||Essex-class Aircraft Carrier|

 Joe Baugher; US Military Aircraft Serial Numbers

-Aircraft Carrier USS Randolph (CV-15) Interactive Map
+Aircraft Carrier Randolph (CV-15) Interactive Map

-USS Randolph Operational Timeline
+Randolph Operational Timeline

 |10 May 1943||The keel of carrier Randolph was laid down by Newport News Shipbuilding & Drydock Company in Newport News, Virginia, United States.|